Dozens of countries with no deals face higher tariffs as trade deadline nears

 And which countries don't?

-The exact number of countries facing higher duties isn't clear, but the majority of the 200 have not made a deal.
+The exact number of countries facing higher duties isn't clear, but the majority of the 200 have not made deals.
 Trump has already slapped large duties on Brazil and India even before the deadline was reached.

 In the case of Brazil, Trump signed an executive order late Wednesday imposing a 50% duty on imports, though he exempted several large categories, including aircraft, aluminum, and energy products.
 Trump is angry at Brazil's government because it is prosecuting its former president, Jair Bolsonaro, for attempting to overturn his election loss in 2022.
 Trump was indicted on a similar charge in 2023.